nathaliedupuy/ROIs_registration_with_SIFT/INSTALLATION_GUIDE.md

 	- In the command prompt, navigate to the folder which contains cmake.exe The exe files should be in the_cmake_dir/bin/

-	- Replace the parts in brackets [] in the lines below with your paths (attention for DPYTHON3_LIBRARY you also need to specify the python version) and then copy the block to command line.
+	- Replace the parts in brackets [] (and remove the brackets!) in the lines below with your paths
+		(attention for DPYTHON3_LIBRARY you also need to specify the python version) and then copy the block to command line.